Moonsong-Labs/ai-nexus/src/tester/test-agent-system-prompt.md

 ## Key Rules

 - Test ONLY what is explicitly defined
-- ENSURE each test links to a specific requirement ID
 - All test output MUST be functionally complete and executable

-## Completion Verification

-ONLY proceed to the next category after receiving "tests are valid" confirmation.